huuanhhuynguyen/kalman_filters/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./kalman_filters_cpp` will show the result of EKF fusion on one data example.

-Change the following lines in `src/main.cpp` if you want to run another example or with UKF:
+Change the following lines in `src/main.cpp` to run with another data example or with UKF:
 ```
 // App Configuration
 Data data = Data::THREE;  // or Data::ONE, Data::TWO
 FilterType type = FilterType::EXTENDED;  // or FilterType::UNSCENTED
 ```
-(I refrain from parsing main arguments due to readability and type safety)

 ## Further Explanation

+### Project Setting

+Radar and Lidar measurements as well as ground-truth data are stored as text files in the project folder `data/`).
+To fuse the measurements in to final estimations, (Extended / Unscented) Kalman Filters are used.

 ### Progress